Festivals by Destination

 The streets of New Orleans become awash with hues of purple, green and gold throughout the Mardi Gras celebrations.
 Festival fever is brought to live in the parades, picnics and performances taking place across the city which revel in the cultural heritage of New Orleans and traditions of Fat Tuesday.
 Elaborate costumes are worn by young and old, floats are adorned with larger than life decorations and masquerading is all part of the fun!

-Embracing the cultural and musical heritage of Louisiana, the New Orleans Jazz Festival is a colorful explosion of the city's vibrant music scene, nightlife and cuisine.
+Embracing the cultural and musical heritage of Louisiana, the New Orleans Jazz Festival is a colourful explosion of the city's vibrant music scene, nightlife and cuisine.
 From crafts and food to music and culture, there is something to satisfy every cultural appetite.
 With humble beginnings in 1970, the parade has become a giant celebration of the birthplace of jazz music, where revellers can immerse in the fervour of gospel hymn and the buzz of a jazz parade.

 Parties, parades and haunted houses are all on the agenda to celebrate the ghoulish season.
 Across America, celebrations take every shape and form and as the streets become lined with pumpkins and abuzz with trick or treaters.
 Straddling the seasons of winter and autumn, Halloween was once a ritual which took place to ward off roaming ghosts, now it is the perfect occasion to rally community spirit in every corner of the US.